Guerrias/BallClock/README.md

 ## How To Run The Program
 The number of balls is read from the file "input" located in the src folder.<br/>
-Running the class BallClock in file BallClock.java will read the number of balls from the file "input"
+Running the class BallClock in file BallClock.java will read the number of balls from the file "input".